Why Possibly Changing The Filibuster Brings Threats Of Political 'Nuclear' War

 That means it takes 60 votes to pass a law, but only 51 to give someone a lifetime of power to rule whether that law is constitutional.

 "And lo and behold, within the next six years, not only did Republicans take advantage of it, they put three times as many judges on the courts than Democrats did in the same amount of time.
 They confirmed three Supreme Court justices," said Holmes.
-"What he was able to accomplish with judicial nominations over the last four years is like a conservative Mt.
-Rushmore moment"
+"What he was able to accomplish with judicial nominations over the last four years is like a conservative Mount Rushmore moment."

 After that, its appeal spread far beyond the segregationist cause.